fatemeh-khoshkam/Medical-landing/README.md

 ## General info
 - :arrow_right:	This project is a medical landing page :syringe:
-- :arrow_right:	Beautiful animations when you scroll an load
+- :arrow_right:	Beautiful animations when you scroll and load
 - :arrow_right:	Responsive

 ## Technologies